pcapriotti/optparse-applicative/README.md

 creates an argument accepting any string.

 Arguments are only displayed in the brief help text, so there's no need to attach a description to them.
-They should manually documented in the program description.
+They should be manually documented in the program description.

 ### Commands